apache/airflow-site/landing-pages/site/content/en/ecosystem/_index.md

 [gusty](https://github.com/chriscardillo/gusty) - Package that allows for the creation of DAGs using YAML files for each job in a DAG.
 Includes support for dependencies and more.
 A fully containerized demo is available [here](https://github.com/chriscardillo/gusty-demo).

-[airflow-diagrams](https://github.com/feluelle/airflow-diagrams) - Auto-generated Diagrams from Airflow DAGs.
+[airflow-diagrams](https://github.com/feluelle/airflow-diagrams) - Auto-generated Diagrams from Airflow DAGs

+[Qubole](https://qubole.com) - Managed Apache Airflow Service on all major public clouds